Backelite/BkTask/README.md

 As it is a static library, you will need to indicate the path to BkTask headers.
 To do so, select your project's target and click on the `Build Settings` tab.
 Find the `Header Search Paths` and set the path to the `Classes` directory of BkTask.
 For instance, let's assume that you have a `Libraries` directory at the same level of your `.xcodeproj` where you store all your external libraries.
 In that case, the header to indicate would be `$(SRCROOT)/Librairies/BkTask/Classes`.
 ![Add BkTask headers to your Header Search Paths](https://github.com/Backelite/BkTask/raw/master/Images/BkTask_3.jpg "Add BkTask headers to your Header Search Paths")

-__To make this step even easier, support for cocoapods is coming soon.__

 -------